spectector/spectector-benchmarks/README.md

 Next, we generate the LLVM bytecode and assembly files corresponding to each of the source files in the hypervisor.

 To do so, execute the `obtain_project_files.sh` script (located in the folder `scripts`) while passing as arguments the folder of the Xen hypervisor (i.e., `sources/xen/xen`) and the target folder (i.e., `target/xen_no_linked`).
-The first run you will need to get the object files of the project to gnerate the rest of files, so pass `clean` as the last argument to the script.
+For the next steps, we also need to generate the object files.
+Therefore, we pass `clean` as the last argument to the script.

 Concretely, from the repository's main folder run the following
 command: